TikTok Marketing for Beginners: 4 Ways to Get Brand Exposure

 2. Let other people create for you

 Hashtag challenges are also a huge trend within the app!
-You could, for example, paste the hashtag on the packaging of your products or the menus at your restaurant and ask your customers to follow the #yourbrandchallenge, which includes dancing around to a chosen song with your product in their hand in a clear view.
+You could, for example, paste the hashtag on the packaging of your products or your restaurant menu and ask your customers to follow the #yourbrandchallenge, which includes dancing around to a chosen song with your product in their hand in a clear view."dancing around to a chosen song with your product in their hand in a clear view.

 When executed correctly, this is an excellent method of marketing.
 It requires very little curation on your part and is sure to fit the sense of humor of the Gen Z market perfectly.